CreepyPizza/PizzaArcade/README.md

 - **Helpie Kelpie** - play as the sticky horse of doom! drown as many people as you can -- related to our first episode, "You're Too Sticky"

 ## Instructions
+The Pizza Arcade is available for Windows and macOS
 1. Download this repository (Code -> Download ZIP, at the top of this page) and unzip.
 2. For Windows, navigate to the Windows folder, then to the game folder and run the .exe file (for example, HelpieKelpie.exe).
 You may encounter a warning about an unknown application.
-3. For Mac, navigate to the macOS folder and run the .app file for the game (for example, HelpieKelpie.app).
+3. For macOS, navigate to the macOS folder and run the .app file for the game (for example, HelpieKelpie.app).
 You may need to allow the game access by going to System Preferences -> Security & Privacy and select Open Anyway.

 Pizza Arcade games are password protected -- passwords are sent to our Patreon supporters.
 When you run the game for the first time, you will be prompted to enter the password.